 Telemarketing techniques are, of course, key but no technique in the world will overcome a weak message and an ill-defined target market, delivered by an uninspired telemarketer.

 Telemarketer training and effective telemarketing techniques are crucial.
-So make sure your telemarketers get the appropriate telemarketing skills before they call.
-Also, ensure they are well briefed and motivated to make calls.
+So make sure that you empower your telemarketers with appropriate telemarketing skills before they pick up the phone.
+Also, ensure they are well briefed, and motivated to make calls.

 If we assume that the above has been done when it comes down to the target audience definition and scoping a good call structure.

 Simply, if you target the wrong sector, where you may have no strength or experience, you will struggle.
 Equally, if you don’t know who makes the buying decisions, you will probably get blocked by no-name policies.
 You may end up bouncing around the organisation absorbing time and money until you reach the right person, if at all.
 Either way, you really need to know who buys your services.

 In terms of message, this is vital.
 We live in a commoditised world and your prospects may well have incumbent suppliers.
 If you want to generate more sales leads and make more appointments, you have to build rapport and overcome objections.
 However, you absolutely need a compelling message.
 I always stress that you need to answer two questions.

 - Why should they see you?

 - Why should they see you now rather than delay whenever given that they have a supplier they are happy with.